Midecoder19/Midecoder19/README.md

 - **Tools**: Git, GitHub, Webpack, Postman
 - **Other**: RESTful APIs, MVC Architecture, Authentication & Authorization

----

-## 🛠️ Projects

-- **[Nacos E-Voting Platform](#)**: A secure online voting system built with React.js and Node.js, allowing students to cast votes easily and view real-time results.
-- **[]project Management(#)**: A comprehensive Project managent website  with admin and employer dashboards, developed using Reacjs,Nodejs and Mongodb.
-- **[Code Challenges and Gamification Platform](#)**: A platform that gamifies coding challenges, built with a focus on engaging users in learning and improving their coding skills.

----

 ## 🌱 What I’m Currently Learning

 - **DecentralizedApplications (dApps)**: Exploring blockchain technologies and building decentralized applications.